benoitrosa/Generalized-Compliance-Computation-for-Continuum-Robots/README.md

 **This code requires "Matlab R2023a", or a more recent version, as well as the installation of the "Optimization Toolbox".**

+## There are 2 main scripts :
+**“main.m” is a the standard Matlab code**
+- Advantage : You have access to all the internal comments of the functions.
+- Drawback  : The computation time is quite long.
+**“main_cpp.m” is a the Matlab code using MEX functions and C++ compiled functions.**
+- Advantage : The computation time is is greatly reduced.
+- Drawback  : You do not have access to all the internal comments of the functions.

 **The “variable_mapping.pdf” file shows the correspondences between article and code variables**

-**We provide several configuration files that enable you to run the code on simple examples :**
+**Several configuration files are provided to let you to run the code on simple examples :**
 - "Demo_11" : CTCR n°1 composed of 2 tubes
 - "Demo_12" : CTCR n°1 with a tip external force
 - "Demo_13" : CTCR n°1 with a mid-length external force